blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Israel Palestine Rough/The History of Oppression of Jews.md

 > [!NOTE] Forms of antisemitism
 > - Religious (Jew as Christ-killer),
 > - Economic (Jew as banker, usurer, money-obsessed),
-> - Social (Jew as social inferior, "pushy", vulgar, therefore excluded from personal contact),
+> - Social (Jew as socially inferior, "pushy", vulgar, therefore excluded from personal contact),
 > - Racist (Jews as an inferior "race", resulting in Holocaust),
 > - Ideological (Jews regarded as subversive or revolutionary, for following rituals like Shabbath),
 > - Cultural (Jews regarded as undermining the moral and structural fiber of civilization).